 Shared and VPS Plans Are Attractively Priced

 Scala Hosting’s pricing structure is simple – three plans are available for both shared and VPS hosting, with advanced plans including better resources and more features.
-The price of shared plans is pretty much in line with the industry average.
+The price of shared plans is pretty much in line with the industry average, with the basic Mini plan starting at just $2.95.

 The situation is a bit more complicated with the managed VPS plans.
 At first glance, they may seem a tad pricey, but it really depends on how you intend to use them.
-If you plan on creating multiple hosting accounts on the same VPS (for clients or yourself), then using Scala Hosting’s SPanel will make things significantly cheaper.
+If you plan to create multiple hosting accounts on the same VPS (for clients or for yourself), then using Scala Hosting’s SPanel will make it much cheaper.

 Most companies offer cPanel as their VPS management panel, and cPanel becomes more expensive as you add more users.
 With SPanel, the price is standard, whether it’s one user or 1,000.
 Moreover, you can customize your VPS setup to fit your exact needs and pay according to your selected resources.

-So, does Scala Hosting beat the competition?
-In many ways, it does.
-By giving you a choice between two high-performing data centers located strategically in Dallas and Sofia, you have the power to serve your visitors from the closest possible locations.
+In many ways, Scala Hosting beats much of the competition.
+By giving you a choice between three high-performing data centers located strategically in Dallas, New York, and Sofia, you have the power to serve your visitors from the closest possible locations.

 The feature list is rich and includes almost everything a website owner needs, and SPanel can make the transition into VPS a cinch.
 Support wasn’t the best I’ve seen, but you can still count on it for speedy and professional responses.